fearherbs1/FearThree-Macropad/README.md

 ![](https://i.imgur.com/dM6NVa7.jpg)

-## Step 2: Flashing The Promicro
+## Step 2: Flashing The Pro Micro

-Download [QMK toolbox](https://github.com/qmk/qmk_toolbox/releases) and the [corrosponding firmware file](https://github.com/fearherbs1/FearThree-Macropad/tree/main/firmware/compiled%20hex%20files) you would like to use.
+Download [QMK toolbox](https://github.com/qmk/qmk_toolbox/releases) and the [corresponding firmware file](https://github.com/fearherbs1/FearThree-Macropad/tree/main/firmware/compiled%20hex%20files) you would like to use.

  I **highly** suggest you use the VIA version, `FearThree_default_via.hex`, for easy key remapping without having to re-compile the firmware.